In a Nutshell

-At double the price of the Volt+, the Core model includes some great features, like an app to create a hearing map to drive a more customized, automatic hearing experience.
+At almost double the price of the Volt, the Volt Max model includes some great features, like an app to create a hearing map to drive a more customized, automatic hearing experience.
 Rather than fiddling with buttons and dials on the hearing aid itself, you can adjust settings on your app and allow the hearing aid to automatically switch between sound settings while you’re wearing them.
-In many ways, the Core is an improvement over the Volt+, but it is not water-resistant, and it uses disposable batteries.
-Like the Volt+, it includes intelligent noise reduction and dual directional microphones.
+In many ways, the Volt Max is an improvement over the Volt, but it is not water-resistant, and it uses disposable batteries.
+Like the Volt, it includes intelligent noise reduction and dual-directional microphones.

 MDHearing Additional Services & Products

-MDHearing devices come with a 90-day warranty covering defects in materials and workmanship.
-You can purchase additional coverage through their MDShield Protection Plan, which costs $9.99/month for Air and Volt+ models, and $14.99/month for Core.
+All MDHearing devices come with a one-year warranty covering defects in materials and workmanship.
+You can purchase additional coverage through their MDShield Protection Plan, which costs $9.99/month for Air and Volt models and $14.99/month for Volt Max.
 The plan can be canceled at any time.
 MDShield covers damage not included in the warranty, such as pet damage, battery corrosion, and accidental destruction.
 The plan does not cover loss, theft, or damage from unauthorized repairs.

-When you purchase a pair of MDHearing devices, you will receive a year’s supply of batteries (for Air and Core models), or a charger (for the Volt+ model).
+When you purchase a pair of MDHearing devices, you will receive a year’s supply of batteries (for Air and Volt Max models), or a charger (for the Volt model).
 MDHearing sells a variety of additional tools and accessories on their website, including tubing replacement kits, batteries, cleaning tools, and hearing aid dehumidifiers.

 MDHearing offers a free hearing test on their website.
 This test works with headphones and takes about eight minutes to complete.
 It doesn’t replace a thorough audiologist workup, but it can help to verify any hearing loss you think you might have and provide insight to help you determine if MDHearing devices might work for you.